-Relationships and Chronic IllnessBefore my husband and I got together, I did for a moment consider if two sick people was a really bad idea.
-I asked myself, ‘do two wrongs make a right?’.
-Well technically no they don’t, but on the other hand, being the sick one in a relationship with someone who is well and cannot relate to you is torture, similarly being well and dating someone who is not has got to be pretty grueling.
+Well, technically, no they don’t.
+On the other hand, being the sick one in a relationship with someone who is well and cannot relate to you is torture.
+Similarly, being well and dating someone who is sick must be pretty gruelling.
 After all, who wants to listen to someone complaining about their health?
-Don’t we want to feel inspired and invigorated in a relationship, not brought down and dismal.
-Truth is as we get older illness is a reality, if its not one its the other’s health that will decline, perhaps that’s inevitable.
+Don’t we want to feel inspired and invigorated in a relationship, rather than brought down and dismal?
+The truth is, as we get older, illness is a reality.
+It is almost inevitable that one or the other’s health will eventually decline.

-So how to cope with each others misfortunes without loosing the bond that brought us together?
+So, how could we cope with each other’s misfortunes without losing the bond that brought us together?
 This is where empathy comes into play.
-Empathy I discovered throughout my life, can be a rare skill to posses.
-I wonder whether empathy could be the ultimate test of enlightenment, I bet Buddha was an early proponent of empathy.
+Empathy, I discovered throughout my life, can be a rare skill to possess.
+I wonder whether empathy could be the ultimate test of enlightenment.
+I bet Buddha was an early proponent of empathy.

 So what exactly is empathy?

-You cannot see a bacterial infection such as Lyme D, and its many co-infections.
-So when you decide that someone does not deserve your concern because they look OK, think again.
+You cannot see a bacterial infection such as Lyme Disease, and its many co-infections.
+So, when you decide that someone does not deserve your concern because they look OK, think again.

-I suppose I learned about empathy through experiencing my own health problems but I am genuinely interested in listening to people who are sick, and I want them to know that I understand how they feel.
-So why is it so hard for many people to do so?
-Maybe they have never been sick before?
-Or maybe they feel, for whatever reason, they have a harder time of it than you?
+I learned about empathy through my own health problems.
+Now, I’m genuinely interested in listening to people who are sick, and I understand how they feel.
+So, why is it so hard for many people to lend their ear?
+Maybe they’ve never been sick before?
+Or, for whatever reason, they feel that they’re having a harder time than you are?

-What I discovered is that there is even a competition for empathy, sometimes people you meet feel that they are worse off than you.
-Maybe they have rarely experienced empathy from others also?
-Such is the nature of this evasive little life skill.
-Comparing situations is childlike, without walking in another shoes how can once judge how another is feeling?
+There may even be competition for empathy.
+Such is the nature of this evasive life skill.
+Comparing people’s situations is childish.
+Without walking in another person’s shoes, how can you judge how that person is feeling?

-As a person with chronic illness’s I had to ‘fake it’ every day.
-What has given me strength is other peoples stories on forums, when you think you got it bad you always meet or hear someone else who has it equally as tough or tougher.
+As a person with chronic illnesses, I had to ‘fake it’ every day.
+I gained strength from other people’s stories on forums.
+When you think you have it bad, you always see someone who has it equally as tough, or tougher.

-Perhaps it is the cornerstone of humanity, but it can be a thankless task that can be taken for granted, and so for those who give empathy, I salute you! and those who need empathy, cherish it!
-Hold it dear, it is a ruby in a mountain of rocks.
+For those who give empathy, I salute you!
+For those who need empathy, cherish it!
+Hold it dear – it is a ruby in a mountain of rocks.